jollyannx/CSARCH2-S20-Group-7-Case-Study-Project1/README.md

 ---

 ## 5. Budget Analysis
-- **Budget Limit**: ₱XX,000
+- **Budget Limit**: ₱40,000
-- **Final Total**: ₱XX,000
+- **Final Total**: ₱39,430
-- ✅ Within budget / ❌ Over budget
+- ✅ Within budget
-- Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.).
+- Opted for No HDD → faster SSD.
+This prioritizes quick operating system boots and game load times using a 500GB NVMe Solid State Drive  for a superior user experience.
+- Included an Aftermarket cooler.
+This improves thermal management for better system longevity and allows for overclock flexibility.
+- Selected the RTX 3050.
+This provides modern GPU features like affordable ray tracing and DLSS at an entry-level cost.

 ---